p2424630/Propositional-Calculus-Application/README.md

 Main usage of this application is as an API server with a robust front-end as the one developed with it.

 It can still be
-used standalone though, in this case the installation of the libraries: `fastapi`, `pydantic`, `uvicorn` and `starlette` are not necessary.
+used standalone though, in this case the required libraries are only: `setuptools` and `lark-parser`.

 An example is shown below, parsing a simple proposition and performing various functions.